MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies how long Group Policy should wait for workplace connectivity notifications during startup policy processing.
 If the startup policy processing is synchronous, the computer is blocked until workplace connectivity is available or the wait time is reached.
 If the startup policy processing is asynchronous, the computer is not blocked and policy processing will occur in the background.
 In either case, configuring this policy setting overrides any system-computed wait times.

 If you enable this policy setting, Group Policy uses this administratively configured maximum wait time for workplace connectivity, and overrides any default or system-computed wait time.